No shortage of fertilisers in the country, says Mandaviya | Headlines

 At present, the country's urea (conventional) production is 260 lakh tonnes while around 90 lakh tonnes are imported to meet the local demand.

-The government is making available urea and 25 grades of P&K fertilisers to farmers at subsidised prices through fertiliser manufacturers/ importers.
+The government is making available urea and 25 grades of P&K fertilizers to farmers at subsidized prices through fertilizer manufacturers/ importers.

 In the case of urea, the Centre fixes the Maximum Retail Price (MRP) and reimburses the difference between MRP and production cost in the form of a subsidy.